mandali-harish/go-web-app-devops/README.md

+# Devopsifying Go Web Application
+This is an example on how to apply DevOpsify a simple Go web appplication project.

 # Go Web Application

 This is a simple website written in Golang.
 It uses the `net/http` package to serve HTTP requests.